immasei/javafx-invaders-game/README.md

 ## Overview
 Space Invaders is a 1978 shoot 'em up arcade video game developed and released by Taito in Japan.
 The goal is to defeat wave after wave of descending aliens with a horizontally moving laser to earn as many points as possible.
 Here's an [example](https://www.youtube.com/watch?v=uGjgxwiemms).

+We are recreating Space Invaders using JavaFX and Gradle, and implementing it with 7 different design patterns, including Builder, Factory, State, Strategy, Singleton, Facade and Memento.

 ## Getting Started

 ### Dependencies